-The Manager, on behalf of the Fund, is responsible for the other information included in the Fund's financial statements.
-Other information includes the Annual Report prepared by the Manager, the Manager's Statement, and Additional Unitholder Information.
-Our opinion on the financial statements does not cover any other information and we do not express any form of assurance conclusion thereon.
+The Manager is responsible for the other information.
+The other information comprises the information included in the annual report, but does not include the financial statements and our auditor's report thereon.

+Our opinion on the financial statements does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.

-In connection with our audit of the financial statements our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.